-If you are planning to start a new online store or already have one but are struggling between PayPal and Stripe, this post can help you make a decision.
+If you are start a new online store or already have one but are struggling between PayPal and Stripe, this post can help you make a decision.
 Both the reputed payment gateways will be compared on the basis of several important factors to enable store owners to pick one that best suits their requirements.

 Before the showdown, let us first get a basic idea about what PayPal and Stripe are-

 Founded in 1998 by the likes of Peter Thiel, Elon Musk, and others, PayPal can be defined as a payment solution which can be used for making and receiving online payments.
 It claims to have more than 250 million customers all over the world and is accepted in 200+ markets by over 20 million merchants.